Tom Crean_On Stage

 Western Gold Theatre presents at least one Mainstage Production and two On Our Feet (OOF!)
 Staged Readings per year.

-Our Mainstage productions offer exciting, vibrant, and thought-provoking theatre starring some of the top seasoned theatre artists in Vancouver.
+Our Mainstage productions offer exciting, vibrant, and thought-provoking theatre starring some of the top seasoned artists in Vancouver.

 On Our Feet (OOF!)
 Stage Reading Series offers four performances of each play with all the hallmarks of a full production: intricate blocking, designed sets, costumes, and music.
 The only difference is that the actors carry their scripts.
 We meet Tuesday and open Friday; after 30 hours of rehearsal, we’re up and running!